maria-lara/horiseon-web/README.md

 # Horiseon Website
-Horiseon Marketing Agency focuses on providing clients with optimal Search Engine Optimization (SEO), online reputation monitoring, and social media management.
+Horiseon Marketing Agency focuses on providing clients with highly-ranked Search Engine Optimization (SEO), online reputation monitoring, and social media management.
 Their goal is to ensure that their client's are able to have a positive recognition online.

 **Check it out!**
 * You can find the link to their new website page here: [Horiseon Marketing Agency](https://maria-lara.github.io/horiseon-web/)